 By doing so, you’ll access this Google Sheet template as a CRM in your Google Drive account.

-2. Customizing your Google Sheets CRM template
+2. Customize your Google Sheets CRM template

-To modify the CRM template to fit your business, you’ll need to:
+In order to modify the CRM template to fit your business, you’ll need to:

 Define your workflows